 Education?
 It's on-going; Italian cooking is a vast subject, much vaster than Kyle realized when he first took interest in it, and the more he learns the more he realizes he has yet to learn.

-From Kyle Phillips:
+By Kyle Phillips:

 In my features I relate my discoveries, discussing foods, wines, and the paths I follow.
 You may wonder why this, a site dedicated to Italian food, delves heavily into wines.
 Italy produces more wine per capita than any other country in the world, and until relatively recently wine was one of the most important sources of calories for the poor.
 This is no longer true, but to imagine an Italian table without wine is rather like imagining the night sky without stars or moon.